-The main aim of the present study was to investigate the theoretical energy efficiency of ammonia production via a freely oscillating bubble initially containing nitrogen and hydrogen.
+The main aim of the present study was to investigate the theoretical energy intensity of ammonia production via a freely oscillating bubble initially containing nitrogen and hydrogen.
 The input work is computed as the potential energy of the initially expanded bubble and the energy required to produce hydrogen by the electrolysis of water.
 The chemical yield is obtained via numerical simulations of the chemical history of the bubble.
-The control parameters were the equilibrium size of the bubble, initial expansion ratio, ambient pressure, and initial hydrogen concentration.
-At the best parameter combination, the energy intensity of ammonia production was 265.1 GJ/t.
-In comparison, the energy requirement of the Haber-Bosch process is 39.1 GJ/t (BAT with water electrolysis) or 46.2 GJ/t (global average).
+The control parameters were the equilibrium size of the bubble, the initial expansion ratio, the initial hydrogen concentration and the ambient pressure.
+At the best parameter combination, the energy intensity of ammonia production was 719 GJ/t.
+In comparison, the energy requirement of the Haber-Bosch process is 39.1 GJ/t (best available technology with water electrolysis) or 46.2 GJ/t (global average).